Learning Diverse Robot Striking Motions with Diffusion Models and Kinematically Constrained Gradient Guidance: Results and Discussion

 \subsubsection{Simulated Domain (AirHockey)}

-\edii{We evaluate the air hockey simulation domain~\cite{piotr24} on two tasks, \textit{Hit} and \textit{Defend}.
+We evaluate the air hockey simulation domain~\cite{piotr24} on two tasks, \textit{Hit} and \textit{Defend}.
 In \textit{Hit}, the objective is to score a goal with the desired shot type, \textit{Straight} or \textit{Angled}.
-If a goal is scored with the shot type behavior, it is considered a \textit{Success}.
-In \textit{Defend}, the goal is to block an incoming puck. \textit{Block} is defined as when the robot's end-effector successfully makes contact with the puck.
-Models are trained on 200 (100 per shot type) demonstrations in \textit{Hit} and 100 demonstrations in \textit{Defend}.}
+A goal scored with the desired shot type is considered a \textit{Success}.
+In \textit{Defend}, the goal is to block an incoming puck that is initialized with random position and velocity.
+A \textit{Block} is defined as when the robot's end-effector successfully makes contact with the puck.
+Models are trained on 200 (100 per shot type) demonstrations in \textit{Hit} and 100 demonstrations in \textit{Defend}.
+Demonstrations are collected from a heuristic motion planner.